 Credit: Sara James

 Circulation is also important for retaining warmth to your extremities, so be cautious of over-tightening your boots.
-If you have wide feet, consider a boot with a roomier toe box or one designed specifically for wide-footed individuals to ensure comfort and proper blood flow.
+If you have wide feet, consider a boot with a roomier toe box or one specifically designed for individuals with wide feet to ensure comfort and proper blood flow.

 Boot Features

-Although we've done the hard part for you with our exhaustive testing and scoring, we recommend some key features to consider while you're shopping.
+Although we've done the hard part for you with our exhaustive testing and scoring, we recommend considering some key features while shopping.
 Firstly, determine whether you prefer laces, velcro straps, a combination of both, or no tightening system.
 This will significantly impact the walkability of your footwear and may impact the ease of putting on or taking off your boots.
-Also, the tread of each model is crucial, as it directly impacts the traction you have while on icy, firm surfaces.
+Additionally, the tread of each model is crucial, as it directly impacts the traction you have on icy and firm surfaces.
 Next, consider how tall of a boot you need.
-While you may be able to get away with a low-cut tennis shoe on pleasant days, most winter footwear will go above the ankle for support and to ward off the snow, but boot heights vary wildly and can go all the way up to your knee.
-Ultimately, each review will unpack these features and more, so be sure to read all the way through the review of your prospective purchase.
+While you may be able to get away with a low-cut tennis shoe on pleasant days, most winter footwear will extend above the ankle for support and to ward off the snow.
+However, boot heights vary widely and can reach up to your knee.
+Ultimately, each review will unpack these features and more, so be sure to read through the entire review of your prospective purchase.

 Conclusion